18F/join.tts.gsa.gov/pages/hiring-process.md

 The final round of interviews always include a TTS Core Values interview which is intended to evaluate candidate alignment with [the organization’s values](https://handbook.tts.gsa.gov/about-us/tts-history/#our-values).

-We share copies of the interview guide, which includes the questions and interviewer names,  with candidates in advance of your interviews.
+We share copies of the interview guide, which includes the questions and interviewer names, in advance of your interviews.
 Sharing questions in advance provides you a more informed interview experience so you can better understand what we’re looking for.

 ### Interview Format